Crepiks/how-to-crack-ti/answers/html-css/html-css.md

 4. Minimizing JavaScript and CSS resources
 5. Usage of Web Workers for parallelizing computation
 6. Dividing client resources into chunks

+## What does async and defer refer in script tag?
+Describe the difference between `<script>`, `<script async>` and `<script defer>`

+`<script async>` and `<script defer>` changes the behavior of script loading to the web page.
+Both attributes makes script load despite on HTML content loading. `<script async>` loads script completely asynchronously with no dependecy on other scripts. `script defer>` loads script asynchronously but preserves the order of other defered scripts. `<script defer>` executes script only after DOM tree is built.

+## What is desktop first and mobile first design approach?

+Desktop first is the approach when desktop version of the web application is built first and only then the content is adapt to mobile screens.
+The mobile first approach is the opposite.

+## How to make page responsive?

+We can web page responsive using media queries.
+This is the most common approach.
+Also, the markup of web page can be changed from JavaScript depending on screen size.

+## What are the building blocks of HTML5?

+HTML5 is well known for its semantic approach to markup.
+For building block in HTML5 tags with specific semantic meaning are used.

+## What is difference between Select and Datalist?

+Select does not allow values different from those in the list.
+Datalist allows use manualy enter the different value of choose specific from presets.

+## What are the semantic tags available in html5?

+1. `<section` - content for grouped content
+2. `<main>` - the main content
+3. `<article>` - independent content
+4. `<header` and `<footer>` - for header and footer respectively

+## Why you would like to use semantic tag?

+Semantic tags allow better search engine optimization by dividing content into meaningful parts.
+Also, usage of semantic tags improves accessibility of the web page (screen readers).

+## What is accessibility?
+ARIA role means in a web application

+Accessibility is the measurement of comfortability of the web page for different types of content consumption.
+For instance, for consuming the content of web page through screen readers.
+ARIA is a set of tools allowing better accessibility.
+In web ARIA refers to several attributes adding meta information for page elements.

+## What is the purpose of the `alt` attribute on images?

+`alt` attribute's content is shown when image for some reason could not be loaded.
+Also, the content of `alt` attribute is used by screen readers to describe picture over voice.

+## Define semantic markup.
+What are the semantic meanings for `<section>`, `<article>`, `<aside>`, `<nav>`, `<header>`, `<footer>` and when/how should each be used in structuring html markup?

+1. `<section>` is used for grouping related content
+2. `<article` is used to define card with indepdented content
+3. `<aside>` is used to define unrelated content positioned on the side
+4. `<nav>` is used to define block with navigation links
+5. `<header>` is used to define persistent top part of the page
+6. `<footer>` is used to define persistent bottom part of the page

+## When should you use `section`, `div` or `article`?

+1. `section` is for wide (usually full-width) grouped content
+2. `article` is for independent card
+3. `div` is for all cases when no semantic tag is applicable

+## What is an iframe and how it works?

+`iframe` is a tag which allows to load inside it independent HTML documents.

+## Describe the difference between a `cookie`, `sessionStorage` and `localStorage`?

+Despite obvious difference in the storage volume, `cookie` can store content for specific period of time. `sessionStorage` stores content as long as session in the browser exists. `localStorage` stores content as long as it is not deleted.
+Also, `cookie` stores data on the server side and are sent with every request.

+## What are the possible ways to apply CSS styles to a web page?

+1. By using `style` attribute.
+2. By using `<style>` tag.
+3. By linking stylesheet through `<link>` tag.
+4. By applying styles from JavaScript.

+## What does the cascading portion of CSS mean?

+Cascading means that the impact of several style rules will be overrided by rules with higher priority.

+## New features in CSS3

+Gradients, opacity, transitions, keyframes, variables.

+## What is CSS preprocessor?

+Preprocessor is a language used to define style with specific extensions which is compiled into usual CSS.

+## What are media queries?

+Media queries are used to defined portion of styles which should be applied on specific screen types and sizes.

+## What does box-sizing do?

+`box-sizing` changes the way the size of the content is calculated (whether to include borders and paddings or not).

+## Explain some pros and cons for CSS animations versus JavaScript animations

+CSS animations are simpler and easy to apply.
+JavaScript animations are more difficult in implementation and requires more perfomance, however, they allow complex animations.